Baby Lovey – How and When To Introduce a Lovey for Baby

 Baby Lovey – When to Introduce a Lovey

-According to Dr. Barnett, the best time to introduce a lovey is somewhere between 4 and 6 months.
+According to Dr. Barnett, the best time to introduce a lovey is somewhere around 12 months.
 At this age, your baby’s Moro reflex (also known as their startle reflex) has diminished, so there’s no longer a need to swaddle.
 This means babies’ arms are free to sweep the crib, find their lovey, and do what they need to do to settle.
 Starting early also gives your baby plenty of time to grow attached.
 After a few months, it will feel like it’s always been there.

 Baby Lovey – Selecting a Lovey